SkynetLabs/skynet-kernel/README.md

 ## Developing Kernel Modules

-See the README in the modules folder for an overview of how to develop kernel modules.
+See [here](libs/libkmodule/README.md) for information on developing kernel modules.

 ## Sending Messages From a Webpage